Sanrrone/removeMySeq/README.md

 # removeMySeq
-remove my sequence is tool where you can remove a subsequence from your target sequence, it means giving a protein sequence, the tool will search for the corresponding match on your fasta target and then remove the match.
+remove my sequence allow you to remove a subsequence from your sequence, it means giving a protein sequence (or nucl seq), the tool will search for the corresponding match on your fasta target and then remove the match.
 It will automatically recognize between DNA and AA for your searches in both sides.

 ## How it works